dukess/bsb_lan_ajax/README.md

 # AJAX web interface for <A HREF="https://github.com/fredlcore/bsb_lan/">BSB_lan</A> project

 ## Benefits:
-- Save flash memory for future functions (more than 39kB for German language and more than 150 kB for multi-byte alphabets).
+- Saving flash memory for future features and functions (more than 39kB for German language and more than 150 kB for multi-byte alphabets).
 You do not need Arduino Due now.
 - Modern interface (Oh, yeah)
 - More comfort expirience on mobile device.
-- Easy for customization, expansion.
+- Easy for customization and expansion.

 ## Disadvantages:
 - *First* run will be slower because SD card and network interface throughput is low (50~70kB/s for Mega and LAN 5100).
+- Need more RAM.

 ## Requirements
 - Hardware: same as for BSB_lan project.
 SD card needed.